ClojureBridge/curriculum/outline/functions.md

 * `(join-with-space "i like peanut butter" "and")`
 * `(join-with-space "i like peanut butter and" "jelly")`

-Another example of a function that uses a function, sort-by.
+Another example of a function that uses a function is `sort-by`.
 It takes a function and sorts a sequence by applying that function to each element of the sequence.

 ```clj
 (sort-by val > {:amy 3, :renee 5, :lisa 4})